madibek/wp-ng-demo/README.md

 This project is a headless Angular application that interfaces with the WordPress REST API.

-It's great for a skeleton app to build custom WordPress solutions on.
-This is a really good place to start for any developer, but I will continue to build on this to incorporate more features from the API.
+This is a really good place to start for any developer.
+It’s a skeleton app to build your own custom Angular/WordPress solutions on!

+See it running at [spliff.adamhammad.com](http://spliff.adamhammad.com)

 ## Installation
 #### Pre-requesites